 If you know or suspect your employer is committing tax fraud, you may think that reporting the fraud will be too complicated or will cause unwanted repercussions.
 Maybe you considered reporting the fraud but decided it was not your problem or your money at risk.
 This article will identify what tax fraud is, how to report these activities, and who can be liable when it occurs.
-If you have ever wondered if you should report your boss for IRS fraud, this article will help you to answer that question.
+If you have ever wondered if you should , this article will help you to answer that question.

 If you have a different problem relating to tax fraud such as how to report tax fraud, how to report someone to the IRS anonymously, or report a landlord for tax evasion, you can follow the links to those articles.
 Or check out one of the other ways that DoNotPay can save you time and money.

 Tax fraud is deliberately misrepresenting or omitting data on a tax return or on financial reports.
 Unknowingly misrepresenting or omitting data is not fraud but negligence.
 Mistakes or accidents are a common cause of errors and this negligence is still subject to fines of up to 20% of any underpayment found.
 Some examples of tax fraud and tax evasion include:

 - Attempts to avoid payment of an obligation

 - Personal expenses are being claimed as business expenses

 - Failure to report income or to file a return